Action News Troubleshooters: A warning about pet leasing agreements

 Schall's paperwork does say "pet lease agreement" on it but she said she wasn't able to review all the pages.

-"She was holding it and she was just flipping it up like this," she said.
+"She was holding it and she was just flipping it up," she said.
 "And we were just signing."

 The Schalls are also upset because they said Cooper had a variety of medical issues that cost them nearly $1,300 in vet bills.